YizhuoLu/Array-related-problems/README.md

 3. AvailableCapturesForRook: Return the number of pawns the rook can capture in one move.
 4. FindCommonCharacters: return a list of all characters that show up in all strings within the list.
 5. SumOfEvenNumbersAfterQueries: Return the answer to all queries.
+6. CandyCrush: Implementing a basic elimination algorithm for Candy Crush.